Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Extensions and basepoints

-It will also be helpful to consider a bimodule version of $\bX$.
+In order to bridge the two perspectives (extensions vs. extra basepoints), we introduce a bimodule version of $\bX$.
 A Heegaard diagram for the complement of $\nu$ in $S^1\times D^2$ can be obtained from $\bX$ in the standard way: we stabilize $\bX$ with a punctured tube whose feet are attached near $w$ and $z$, add an extra $\beta$ circle and a new pair of $\alpha$ arcs to obtain a diagram which represents the complement of $\nu$ in $S^1 \times D^2$.
 Label the Reeb chords on the new boundary by $\{\sigma_i\}_{0\le i \le 3}$ and add a basepoint to the region whose boundary contains $\sigma_0$.
 We will denote this diagram (see Figure \ref{fig:y_arc}) by $\bY$.

 By construction, $\bX = \bY \cup (T^\infty, \nu)$.
-We would like associate to $\bY$ a type $DA$ bimodule which will pair with $(T_\infty, \nu)$ to recover $\CFDh_\cR(\bX).$ Naively, one might define a bimodule $\CFDAh(\bY)$ just as in \cite{LOT_bimodules}, as the type DA bimodule generated by tuples of intersection points with type DA structure maps
+We would like associate to $\bY$ a type $DA$ bimodule which will pair with $\CFAnuhalf$ to recover $\CFAh_\cR(\bX).$ Naively, one might define a bimodule $\CFDAh(\bY)$ just as in \cite{LOT_bimodules}, as the type DA bimodule generated by tuples of intersection points with type DA structure maps

 given by counting rigid holomorphic curves with prescribed asymptotics.
 However, it is not immediate that these maps give rise to well-defined bimodules, since the diagram $\bY$ is not an arced Heegaard diagram; in fact, there is no path in $\bY$ connecting the basepoints on the two boundaries so we cannot appeal to \cite{LOT_bimodules} to verify that the maps $\delta_n$ satisfy the compatibility conditions for a type DA bimodule.